-Hypnosis induces a trance, which produces a state of deep relaxation and intense, focused attention.
-Contrary to popular misconceptions, hypnotic trance is not like sleep or being unconscious.
+Hypnosis induces a trance state of deep relaxation and focused attention.
+Contrary to popular misconceptions, a hypnotic trance is unlike sleeping or being unconscious.
 If you have ever read a book and lost

 track of time, mindlessly channel-surfed your TV

 Hypnotherapy is guided by the client's intentions, often